WBH RSA

 Publications

-Textbooks 2015 “Identifying Yourself in the Research Process.”
-A Guide to Writing and Research at OSU and Beyond, edited by Ron Brooks, Jessica Fokken, and Benjamin Smith.
-Fountainhead, 2015, pp. 99-109.
+“Identifying Yourself in the Research Process.”
+A Guide to Writing and Research at Oklahoma State and Beyond, edited by Ron Brooks, Jessica Fokken, and Benjamin Smith, Fountainhead, 2015, pp. 99-109.

 Conference presentations